denoland/deno/std/log/README.md

 // Simple default logger out of the box.
 You can customize it
 // by overriding logger and handler named "default", or providing
 // additional logger configurations.
-You can log any type. log.debug("Hello world");
+You can log any data type. log.debug("Hello world");
 log.info(123456);
 log.warning(true);